flask-restful/flask-restful/docs/quickstart.rst

             return TodoDao(todo_id='my_todo', task='Remember the milk')

 The above example takes a python object and prepares it to be serialized.
-The :py:meth:`marshal_with` decorator will apply the transformation described by ``resource_fields``.
+The :meth:`marshal_with` decorator will apply the transformation described by ``resource_fields``.
 The only field extracted from the object is ``task``.
-The :py:class:`fields.Url` field is a special field that takes an endpoint name and generates a URL for that endpoint in the response.
+The :class:`fields.Url` field is a special field that takes an endpoint name and generates a URL for that endpoint in the response.
 Many of the field types you need are already included.
-See the :py:class:`fields` guide for a complete list.
+See the :class:`fields` guide for a complete list.

 Full Example